Flam-John/Student-CRUD-API-Application/README.md

 This project is ideal for learning and demonstrating basic CRUD operations with Spring Boot and RESTful services, and for performing data analysis with a Python client.

 <h1>StudentRestController.java </h1>
-Description: This file defines a REST controller for managing student data.
+<h3>Description:</h3> This file defines a REST controller for managing student data.
 It uses Spring Boot's @RestController and @RequestMapping annotations to handle HTTP requests.
 The /api/students endpoint is mapped to the findAll method, which retrieves a list of all students from the database using the StudentDAO.

 <h1>StudentDAO.java </h1>
-Description: This interface defines the Data Access Object (DAO) methods for managing Student entities.
+<h3>Description:</h3> This interface defines the Data Access Object (DAO) methods for managing Student entities.
 It includes methods for:

 save(Student theStudent): Save a new student. findById(Integer id): Retrieve a student by ID.